 Stopping and starting a MySQL® cluster

-You can stop and restart a MySQL® cluster as needed.
-While your cluster is idle, you only pay for the size of your storage and backups based on the pricing policy.
+If necessary, you can stop and restart your MySQL® cluster.
+While your cluster is idle, you only pay for the size of your storage and backups as per the pricing policy.

 Alert